Electric-Coin-Company/zashi-android/docs/Architecture.md

  * In UI state management code, Kotlin Flow is often preferred over Android LiveData and Compose State to grant future flexibility
  * Saver is preferred over @Parcelize for objects in the SDK

-Note: test coverage for multiplatform modules behaves differently than coverage for Android modules.
-Coverage is only generated for a JVM target, and requires running two tasks in sequence: `./gradlew check -PIS_COVERAGE_ENABLED=true; ./gradlew jacocoTestReport -PIS_COVERAGE_ENABLED=true`
+Note: Test coverage for multiplatform modules behaves differently than coverage for Android modules.
+Coverage is enabled by default for the JVM target when running `./gradlew check`.

 # App
 The main entrypoints of the application are: